AymanNabih/custom_kmeans/README.md

 ## Example
 ![Moons](Moons.png)

 In this example, we want to put each moon in it's own cluster.
 We see that using Euclidean distance doesn't get us what we want as the left side of the U-shaped moon is close (in terms of Euclidean distance) to points on the other moon.
-To solve this I've implemented a custom distance function that assumes one point is the local min or max of a parabola defined by $y = ax^2 +bx+c$, where a is either $-1$ or $+1$
+To solve this I've implemented a custom distance function that assumes one point is the crititcal point of a parabola defined by y = ax^2 +bx+c, where a is either -1 or +1.
+It then calulates the distance as the difference in the actual y coordinate of the point and the predicted y coordinate by the parabola.

+TODO prove that this is/is not a valid metric.

+The averaging function also needed to be changed, as we want our centroids to be the min/max of the two moons, and if we were just using the mean, the y-coordinate would be pulled towards the center.
+Therefore the averaging function that I used was to find the median x coordinate and just take that point as the 'average point'.

-See examples.py
+See examples.py for more details on this example